chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 How to modify git history
 +++++++++++++++++++++++++

-The following commands are **may cause problems** if the changes they overwrite have been pulled by other repositories.
+The following commands **may cause problems** if the changes they overwrite have been pulled by other repositories.

 Fixing a commit message: